w5s/std/apps/website/docs/manual/0-basics/result.md

 # Result

+> Error handling in a type safe way

 ## Motivation

 A `Result<Value, Error>` is a type to manipulate and propagate errors in a type safe way (like Rust result or Haskell Either).